-New Member Educator/Theta - Since it is no longer the 1970s, Chi Phi (like every other national Fraternity) has moved beyond the archaic practice of calling men who orient New Members to the Chapter "Pledge Educators".
+New Member Educator/Theta - Chi Phi (like every other national Fraternity) has moved beyond the archaic practice of calling men who orient New Members to the Chapter "Pledge Educators".
 Instead, we refer to these men as New Member Educators.
 The officially recognized officer title for this position within Chi Phi is "Theta".

-Personal Property - the materials owned by the Colony/Chapter which are required to perform the ceremonies and rites of passage.
+Personal Property - the materials owned by the Associate Chapter/Chapter which are required to perform the ceremonies and rites of passage.